medcelerate/FFGLTouchEngine/README.md

 ## Important!

-### You need at least a touchdesigner commercial license for this to work!
+### Any of the following TouchDesigner licenses are need for this to work.
+- Educational
+- Commercial
+- Pro

 Thank you to  ([@yannicks-png](https://github.com/yannicksengstock)) for the support and guidance.